-If students or church leaders have any questions about completing the form, please contact the Office of Academic Scholarships and Financial Aid at Financial_Aid@baylor.edu or 1-800-BAYLOR-U, option 8-2, or 254-710-2611.
+If students or church leaders have any questions about completing the form, please contact the Student Financial Aid Office at Financial Aid@baylor.edu or 1-800-BAYLOR-U, option 8-2, or 254-710-2611.

 Financial Assistance

 All Truett students may apply for financial assistance on a need basis.
 This assistance is composed primarily of student loans.
 In order to be considered for need-based financial assistance, applicants are encouraged to file the FAFSA as soon as possible after January 1, using the prior year's income information.
 Visit FAFSA online at www.fafsa.ed.gov, using information from the prior year's income tax return and Baylor's school code of 003545.